k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 1. The load type should be added to the LoadType enum in ui_tasks.py
 2. A folder should be created for that load type containing the associated scripts, dashboard templates, and csv files.
 Config.env will look into this folder using the "TEST_DIRECTORY" variable.
 3. In ui_tasks.py, and entry for this new load type should be added in the "determine_load_type" with assignments done in the same manner as other load types there.
+4. In flask_server_scaled.py, the new load type's folder must be added to the possible upload locations so that uploaded csv files (via the Setup form) find their way to the right locations.

 At the Angular UI front end: